 Severe asthma counts as a disability.
 It’s covered by The Equality Act 2010, which protects people from being discriminated against.
-Even if you don’t consider yourself disabled, having asthma can still mean you may need support or special arrangements in your workplace.
+Even if you don’t consider yourself disabled, having severe asthma can still mean you may need support or special arrangements in your workplace.

 What you can do

 - Talk to your employer about support that might help you.
-Under The Equality Act, reasonable adjustments your employer might make can include:
+Under the Equality Act, reasonable adjustments your employer might make can include:

-- allowing time off (for assessment or treatment)
+- Allowing time off (for assessment or treatment)

-- changing your duties to ones you can carry out more easily
+- Changing your duties to ones you can carry out more easily

-- adjustments to working environments - for example, if your symptoms are triggered by perfume, they could put a ‘no perfume’ policy in place
+- Adjustments to working environments – for example, if your symptoms are triggered by perfume, they could put a ‘no perfume’ policy in place

-- a phased return to work after illness, perhaps working flexible hours or part-time
+- A phased return to work after illness, perhaps working flexible hours or part-time

-- moving you to a more suitable role.
+- Moving you to a more suitable role.

 - Be as open as possible.
 It can feel difficult to explain that your symptoms may get worse and you might need time off for appointments.
 You might worry that your employer will lose confidence in you, and feel that your job won’t be safe.
 But remember your employer can’t help you properly unless you tell them how your severe asthma affects you.
 Making reasonable adjustments will benefit them as well as you, as you’re more likely to be able to do your job well if you have the right support in place.